 S&C is managed and operated by a small team who work on a voluntary and freelance basis to run our website, social media and engage with local residents and communities.
 Like all independent news providers in the UK, we’ve been hit hard by the pandemic and are currently seeking funding to survive.

 Local parent, researcher and writer, Maddie Wallace, continues her daily diary describing the experience first, of self-isolating, and now of being in lockdown with her children in Southsea.
-It’s day 30, Maddie has gotten into the [… read more ]
+We’re at Day 64, and Maddie’s kids are playing [… read more ]